Stuartlab-UCSC/hexmap-view/.docs/dev/repository.rst

 experimentally and you are not sure it will go into the common code.

 Otherwise, working directly on the dev branch requires fewer merges and you just have to be more careful with each push to the remote.
-Besides fewer merges, this is an advantage if you are working closely with others on the same feature.
+With fewer merges, this is an advantage if you are working closely with others on the same feature.

 To work on your own branch create one as follows, otherwise skip this step